Arni2/zadanie_kalkulator_s/README.md

 # zadanie_kalkulator_s
-Month salary calculator
+Web application for caclulating Month Salary income in given country

 # What is doing
-- calculates month earnings after taxes and costs according to net day earnings
+- calculates month earnings after taxes and costs according to net day earnings in given country

 # Used services
 - using NPB API to download average currency exchange to PLN

+# Required
+- Java 8 SDK
+- Maven 3.5

+# How to run
+- mvn spring-boot:run

+# Database
+- application use H2 database

 # Tests
 - regular tests:<br/>